 Katy came to Beyond Hunger in 2006 bringing both a background of health care related office experience as well as a passion for non-profit community work in Marin County.
 She began her work at Beyond Hunger while finishing her coursework for her Bachelorís Degree in Public Health at UC Berkeley which she completed in the end of 2006.
 Born and raised in Marin County, Katy has been working with local non-profits from an early age.
 In her teen years, Katy spent much of her time facilitating expressive art groups with DrawBridge, a Marin-based non-profit that provides art programs for homeless and other underprivilaged children.
 Through her work with Beyond Hunger, Katy has developed a strong connection and passion for the cause to end the cultural obsession with food and weight.
 She enjoys working in the office communicating with clients and staff helping facilitate Beyond Hungerís service to the community.

-Carol Normandi, MS, MFT, Co-founder of Beyond Hunger, Group Facilitator and Board Member
+Carol Normandi, MS, MFT, Co-founder of Beyond Hunger and Emeritus Board Member

 Carol Normandi is a Licensed Marriage and Family Therapist in private practice since 1992.
 She is a co-founder of Beyond Hunger, Inc. and co-author with Laurelee Roark of two books developing Beyond Hunger's approach: It's Not About Food: Ending Your Obsession with Food and Weight (Putnam 1998), and Over It: A Teen's Guide To Getting Beyond Food and Weight (New World Library 2001).
 Carol works with adults, children, couples and families, specializing in eating disorders and body image disturbances.
 She has facilitated support groups, led workshops, and lectured about eating disorders for more than twenty years.
 Carol provides clinical consultation for Beyond Hunger.